 The OPEC meeting is one of the bigger events for markets on Wednesday, and traders will also be watching Europe as the euro continues to weaken on disappointment about the response to the sovereign debt crisis.

 Trading a bullish outlook on oil, as OPEC production nears highs, with Paul Sankey, Deutsche Bank oil analyst, raising a "buy" rating on, Murphy Oil Corp, Hess Corp, and Marathon Oil.

 A couple of “Fast Money” pros largely brushed aside concerns about Iran’s effect on crude oil prices Tuesday, focusing instead on decreasing demand as the stronger factor in the commodities market.

 A look at how the slump in emerging market is causing a drop in commodities, and how to trade it, with the Fast Money traders.

-CNBC's Bertha Coombs discusses the day's activity in the commodities market and looks ahead to where oil and precious metals are headed next week.
+CNBC's Bertha Coombs discusses the day's activity in the commodities markets and looks at where oil and precious metals are likely headed tomorrow.